OliverLetterer/swift-async/README.md

 * a single `NSError?` argument
 * or a generic type `T?` and a `NSError?` argument

-`swift-async` is __not__ thread safe, so You need to make sure that all completion handlers get executed on the same thread.
+`swift-async` is __not__ thread safe, so You need to make sure that all completion handlers are executed on the same thread.

 ---